HaRsHvArDhAnSi/Sentiment-Analysis/README.md

 Dataset link (file size was too big): [Twitter and Reddit Sentiment Analysis Dataset](https://www.kaggle.com/datasets/cosmos98/twitter-and-reddit-sentimental-analysis-dataset)

 Feel free to customize and modify the description further to highlight any additional details or techniques used in your project.
+Connect me on Linkedin if you want https://www.linkedin.com/in/harsh-vardhan-singh-29ba53222/